Privacy Policy

 We are committed to ensuring that your data and information is secure.
 We have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information We collect, including:

-• all data and information you provide to Us is stored on secure servers;
+• All data and information you provide to Us is stored on secure servers;

-• any payment transactions will be encrypted using SSL technology;
+• Any payment transactions will be encrypted using SSL technology;

-• where We have given you (or where you have chosen) a password to access certain parts of Our Website, you are responsible for keeping this password confidential;
+• Where We have given you, or where you have chosen, a password to access certain parts of Our Website, you are responsible for keeping this password confidential;

-• regular review and updating of Our security procedures; and
+• Regular review and updating of Our security procedures; and

-• secure erasure and destruction of data when it is no longer needed.
+• Secure erasure and destruction of data when it is no longer needed.

 7.2 Data Storage